 Anji Gopal, M.Ost, BSc (Hons)

-Osteopath, MusculoSkeletal Clinician, Yoga Therapist & Yoga Teacher
+Osteopath, MusculoSkeletal Clinician, Yoga Teacher and Educator

 Yoga & Me

-I started practicing yoga as a teenager from my parent’s yoga asana books, because the shapes looked fun !
+I started practicing as a teenager from my parent’s yoga asana books, because the shapes looked fun !
 I didn’t come back to yoga until my late 20s when I was working in a high-pressure job and I needed a space to deal with stress.
 This led me to explore yoga in more depth and I practiced many styles, Sivananda and Iyengar Yoga in particular.
 In 2007 I enrolled on a teacher training course at Triyoga and my teachers Anna Ashby and Leela Miller helped me on my journey.
 I have been extremely fortunate to have been able to study with some amazing teachers, including Simon Low, Mira Mehta and Richard Rosen, whose work has been extremely influential and continues to inform my teaching.
 As a Hindu, I try to learn more about the scriptural teachings that are central to both my heritage and the Yoga tradition, particularly the Bhagavad Gita, as well as practicing asana and pranayama regularly.
 Yoga continues to provide a salve and space from the demands of modern city life, and helps me to be a better wife, mum, daughter, teacher and person.
 Namaste.